-After completing all 8 hours and obtaining your academic advisor's signature, submit the Professional Enhancement Requirement form to Student Records gwsphrecords@gwu.edu.
+After completing all 8 hours and obtaining their academic advisor's signature, students should submit the Professional Enhancement Requirement form to Student Records gwsphrecords@gwu.edu.

-If unsure of whether the activity is appropriate for the PE or not, students should reach out to an advisor to obtain approval prior to attending the PE activity.
+If a student is unsure of whether an activity is appropriate for the PE or not, they should reach out to an advisor to obtain approval prior to attending the PE activity.
 Include information (name of a conference/objective of the activity), so the advisor can determine if the activity is valid for PE credit.
 Note that if advanced approval is not secured, PE activity may not be eligible for PE requirements.

-2. MPH Students - Applied Practice Experience
+2. MPH Students - Applied Practice Experience (APEx)